South Carolina Gamecocks football under Steve Spurrier: Resignation

 "Okay, first of all, I'm resigning.
 I'm not retiring.
 Get that part straight.
 I doubt if I'll ever be a head coach again, but, you know, maybe coaching a high school team or something.
 So don't say I've retired completely from coaching.
 Who knows what will come in the future?
 But, the last several years, as I travel around the country, seeing guys and so forth, I always get asked: 'How much longer are you going to coach?'
 And my answer is always the same.
 As long as we keep winning, keep winning these bowl games, everybody's happy, we're ranked, life's pretty good, I guess I can go several more years.
 But, if it starts going south, starts going bad, then I need to get out.
 You can't keep a head coach that's done it as long as I have, when it's heading in the wrong direction.
-And, really today, when I move out of the way, and Shawn Elliott's going to take over as the interim head coach, it sort of starts our rebuilding, or building back, what we had just two years ago. [...] somehow or another, we've slid.
-And it's my fault, I'm responsible, I'm the head coach. [...]
-[The school president] said 'Why can't you just go through the end of the year and announce this is your last year?'
-I find that that doesn't work a lot, because if the players know you're not going to be their coach after such and such of time, you just don't have the accountability, I think.
+And, really today, when I move out of the way, and Shawn Elliott's going to take over as the interim head coach, it sort of starts our rebuilding, or building back, what we had just two years ago. [...]
+I find that [announcing your last year] doesn't work a lot, because if the players know you're not going to be their coach after such and such of time, you just don't have the accountability, I think.
 And also, it [...] gives [Elliott] a chance to make his mark, for these next six games. [...]
-Yesterday, I was sort of a recruiting liability.
-It's hard to recruit when your coach has done it a long time, and, at a certain age, the recruits want to know that guy's going to be there five to ten years from now.
-And with a new coach here, I think it really is going to pick up recruiting. [...]
 Back in '04, I think I was probably the best coach for this job, eleven years ago, but I'm not today.
 I'm not today.
 And that's the cycle of coaching. [...]
 And I just think it's the best thing.
 This is the best thing for South Carolina football, for our university, to start another building process."